Draft Council of Europe convention on the protection of the environment through criminal law

 so that it could be prosecuted by the International Criminal Court.

-the protection of the environment through criminal law lists environmental
+on the protection of the environment through criminal law and replacing

-offences, including those that can constitute a “qualified offence”
+including those that can constitute “qualified criminal offences”

 when they are committed intentionally and cause destruction or widespread